Joe Gibbs: Washington Redskins (1981–1992)

 Gibbs' first season with the Redskins started inauspiciously when the team lost their first five games.
-Cooke famously expressed confidence in Gibbs, declaring that the team would finish 8-8.
+Cooke famously expressed confidence in Gibbs, declaring that the team would finish 8–8.
 The losses and Cooke's confidence served as a catalyst, and the newly motivated team improved and reached an even 8–8 record in 1981.

-Gibbs' second season with the Redskins, which was shortened by a players strike, saw them defeat the Miami Dolphins 27–17 in Super Bowl XVII.
+Gibbs' second season with the Redskins, which was shortened by a players strike, saw them finish with an 8-1 regular-season record and defeat the Miami Dolphins 27–17 in Super Bowl XVII.
 In 1983, Gibbs' success continued with a 14–2 regular-season record and a win against the Los Angeles Rams 51–7 at home, in the divisional round of the playoffs.
 The Redskins once again won an NFC Championship, defeating the San Francisco 49ers 24–21 on a last-second field goal, advancing to Super Bowl XVIII.
 The Redskins were installed as a 2-point favorite by Nevada books going into the game, but were soundly defeated by the Los Angeles Raiders 38–9.

 The 1984 Redskins won the NFC East with an 11–5 record and hosted a home playoff game against the Chicago Bears but lost 23–19.

 Gibbs coached the 1985 Redskins to a 10–6 regular-season record and barely missed the playoffs.
 During the season Joe Theismann broke his leg during a Monday Night Football game against the New York Giants, but the Redskins still won the game with Jay Schroeder at quarterback.

 In 1986, Gibbs coached the team to a 12–4 regular-season record and defeated the Los Angeles Rams 19–7 in the wild card playoffs, then upset the defending champion Chicago Bears 27–13 in the divisional round, on the road, to get back to the NFC Championship game against the New York Giants.
 The Giants would win 17–0.
 It was to be Gibbs' only NFC championship game loss.

 The 1987 Redskins made the playoffs and again defeated the Chicago Bears 21–17 on the road in the divisional round, then beat the Minnesota Vikings 17–10 at home in the NFC Championship Game, then at Super Bowl XXII, they rode the arm of quarterback Doug Williams to blow out the Denver Broncos 42–10.